MEET US

 Sisterhood of Survivors

-Forty-five Maine women survivors aged 18 to 85 are standing proud and speaking loud on Finding Our Voices posters and bookmarks in 100 towns across Maine, alerting the general public to the raging public health emergency that is domestic abuse, erasing the stereotype, and letting our sister-survivors know they are not alone, it is not their shame or their fault, and there IS a way out.
+When a survivor wants to publicly share their story, we provide a platform for them to help us spread awareness, including with our panel discussions, Patrisha’s podcast, and most visibly the ground-breaking and award-winning Finding Our Voices posters that in more than 100 Maine towns are alerting the general public to the raging public health emergency that is domestic abuse, erasing the stereotype, and letting our sister-survivors know they are not alone, it is not their shame or their fault, and there IS a way out.